This page answers the question any journalist asks in minute two: “How do you make a living from this if everything is open source?”

 For investors and partners

-Today (2026-05-13) the project is in pre-revenue stage: the library is published, the regulatory ecosystem is still forming, and the commercial platform is in design.
-The revenue strategy is sequential:
+Today (2026-05-13) the project is pre-revenue: the library is published, the regulatory ecosystem is forming, and the commercial platform is in design.
+Revenue arrives in sequence:

 Email naza@naza.ar if you want to see the full deck, financial model, or coordinate advisory equity in early AI corporations.